 Nearly half of UK businesses fell victim to cyber-attacks or security breaches in 2018, costing each one thousands of pounds.
+So how can a vulnerability scan or penetration testing help?

 The 2018 Cyber Security Breaches Survey found 43 per cent of businesses had reported cyber security breaches or attacks during the 12 months prior to the report being published, a figure which rose to as much as 72 per cent among enterprise-level organisations.